microph1/microphi/packages/flux-styles/README.md

-# SCSS Library for Web Applications
+# Microphi Styles

-Welcome to the **SCSS Library for Web Applications**, a powerful and flexible set of SCSS utilities designed to help you build modern, scalable, and maintainable stylesheets for your web projects.
+Welcome to the **Microphi Styles**, a powerful and flexible set of SCSS utilities designed to help you build modern, scalable, and maintainable stylesheets for your web projects.

+## Motivations
+While working on Microgamma we went through all available scss libraries.
+All lacked a flex first approach to layouting.
+We believe in a flex first approach when it comes to layouting.
+This library is the result of our though process in term of layouting and utilities.

 ## Table of Contents